build-on-aws/content/tutorials/building-rust-applications-for-aws-graviton/index.md

 ### Code Checkout

-To checkout the example project go to <insert link to aws samples repo here once its published to GitHub> and clone the repository.
+To checkout the example project go to [building-rust-applications-for-aws-graviton](https://github.com/build-on-aws/building-rust-applications-for-aws-graviton) and clone the repository.
 You should now have a `rust-link-shortener` directory containing all of the appropriate code.
 Check out the code on both your x86 instance and your AWS Graviton Instance.

 ### DynamoDB Setup